Rino Gaetano: Biography

 "He considered himself a writer, not a singer.
 He believed he didn't have a good voice, so that after the release of I Love You Marianna, when the time came to record his first album, he came and told me that it would be better to get someone else to sing the songs.
 I, of course, I laughed and sent him in the studio."

+In 1974 Rino met Bruno Franceschelli, with whom he developed a close friendship.
+Bruno recalls their first meeting as follows:

+It was the early 1970s when Rino and I met for the first time in a bar in Montesacro, our neighbourhood.
+In that bar, I was “playing draughts” while Rino was “drinking lager from a can”.
+The bar was called Il Barone.
+I could describe that meeting as two people who had been searching for each other for a long time finally finding each other.

+Gaetano described the atmosphere of the bar mentioned by Franceschelli in the song Tu, forse non essenzialmente tu (You, perhaps not essentially you).
+The album cover shows the singer, in a deliberately blurred image, walking in front of a brick wall of his first home in Rome, with a sign hanging on a door that reads “Ingresso libero” (Free entry).
+The title alludes to Gaetano's entry into the world of music.

+The album was not particularly successful, while the single taken from the album, Tu, forse non essenzialmente tu/I tuoi occhi sono pieni di sale (You, perhaps not essentially you/Your eyes are full of salt), was more successful, capturing the attention of Renzo Arbore and Gianni Boncompagni, who played the two tracks several times on their radio programme Alto gradimento.
+Compared to the first single, the songs on this new album showed greater social commitment and embraced themes such as marginalisation and industrial alienation.

-In 1974, he published his first album, Ingresso libero.
+In 1974, Gaetano published his first album, Ingresso libero.
 The LP featured many of the themes that would characterise his work, such as issues of isolation, marginalisation and exclusion, as well as his lively style and intelligent, witty lyrics.
 His songs began to be played on radio stations and in the same year, through record company RCA, Gaetano wrote three songs for Nicola Di Bari "Prova a chiamarmi amore", "Questo amore così grande" and "Ad esempio a me piace... il Sud", included in the album Ti fa bella l'amore.
-The Spanish version of "Ad esempio a me piace... il Sud", "Por ejemplo", achieved success in Latin America.
+None of the three achieved great success in Italy, The song Ad esempio a me piace... il Sud took part in Canzonissima but was eliminated in the early stages, while the Spanish version, "Por ejemplo", achieved success in Latin America.